Enquiry about object: 6346

 UK art market

-This fine and wearable amulet pendant of high-grade silver is from Rajasthan and dates to the early 20th century or before.
+This fine and wearable amulet pendant of high-grade silver is from Rajasthan and dates to the 19th century.

 It encloses a hand-painted image of Ganesh and two female attendants framed by the silver in a Rajput-style cusped arch, and beneath a thin sheet of glass.